-Now, we have taken the backup of example database earlier and it is in our Backup folder.
+Now, we have already taken the backup of example database earlier and it is in our Backup folder.
 We will use the below command to restore it.
 In the arguments we will specify the name of the database first with –db option.
 After that with –drop, we make sure that the example database is first dropped.
-And in the final argument, we specify the path of our backup.
+And in the final argument, we specify the path of our backup

 mongorestore --db example --drop C:\Users\pc\Desktop\Backup\example

 In this article, we have learned about MongoDB backup and restore.
-We have learned the different options for the backups, and why and when backups are required.
+We have learned the different options for creating the backups, and why and when backups are required.
 Keep learning!